 A call to action

-Have a clear call to action in the email, such as a special offer.
-If you want recipients to respond, make sure the telephone number or web link is highly visible, appears early on and is repeated.
+Have a clear call to action in the email, to make sure recipients know what to do next and how to do it.
+Ensure any links or instructions are clear and highly visible.
 Links should ideally connect to a dedicated and relevant landing page on your website, not just the home page.
 And remember to provide a 'forward to a friend' option.
 Existing customers can often be your best sales people.

 Targeting your emails